Skip to main content

 healthcare facilities

-The convergence of diverse critical communication technologies including intercoms, IP speakers, and public address and voice alarm systems are coming together as Unified Critical Communication solutions, and it is our strong belief that the healthcare vertical will rely more on a single Unified Critical Communications platform, fully integrated with other security platforms like Video Management and Surveillance, Access Control and Building Management Systems.
-Making audio an integrated part of any security solution opens the possibility to communicate and gives everyone the possibility to hear, be heard and be understood, everywhere and every time.
+The convergence of diverse critical communication technologies, including intercoms, IP speakers, and public address and voice alarm systems, are coming together as Unified Critical Communication solutions.
+We strongly believe that the healthcare sector will increasingly rely on a single Unified Critical Communications platform.
+This platform will be fully integrated with other security systems like Video Management and Surveillance, Access Control, and Building Management Systems.